svanderburg/php-sbcrud/README.md

 Likewise, to compose a URL relative to the parent URL, you should use:
 `RouteURL::composePreviousURLWithParameters()`.

-There is a penalty for propagting state parameters -- due to parameter propagation, there are multiple URLs that represent the same output.
+There is a penalty for propagating state parameters -- due to parameter propagation, there are multiple URLs that represent the same output.
 Having multiple URLs that represent the same content may confuse search engines.
 To clear up that confusion, a page will always output a canonical HTTP header that